L1fescape/wordpress-showhide/readme.txt

 Tags: showhide, show, hide, elements
 Requires at least: 2.0.2
 Tested up to: 3.8
-Stable tag: 0.3.3
+Stable tag: 0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a Javascript for you to hide or show what ever ID you want with a mouse click.
-You need to add some code to your theme to make it work.
+Adds Javascript for you to hide or show what ever ID you want with a mouse click.

 == Description ==